bauer-alex/APCtools/paper/paper.md

 (cohort).

 The critical challenge in APC analysis is the linear dependency of the components age, period, and cohort (cohort = period - age).
-Accordingly, flexible methods and visualization techniques are needed to properly disentangle observed temporal association structures.
+Flexible methods and visualization techniques are needed to circumvent this *identification problem*.
 Several packages for APC analysis exist for the statistical software R.
 Package `apc` [@R_apc] implements methods based on the canonical parametrization of @kuang_2008, which however lack flexibility and